null

 How to Grade Diamonds

-Often times, it is up to you to figure out which diamond is better for the occasion.
+Oftentimes, it is up to you to figure out which diamond is better for the occasion.
 A sales representative in a jewelry store is there only to do one thing; get sales.
 They may even be willing to do this at their customer’s expense.
-These sales representatives are also going to try to get you to pay the highest price possible even if that piece of jewelry is of inferior quality.
+These sales representatives will also try to get you to pay the highest price possible, even if that piece of jewelry is of inferior quality.

 That is why it is imperative that before you attempt to make a major purchase like diamond jewelry, you at least take the time to understand the basics of how diamonds are graded.
-You should be able to confidently walk into any jewelry store and make an excellent selection when you are armed with this kind of knowledge.
+You should be able to confidently walk into any jewelry store and make an excellent selection when armed with this knowledge.
 Now, let’s get down to the meat of the matter.

 Diamond Grading 101 and the GIA